OmkarJ13/params-builder/README.md

 # params-parser
-Helper library to ease generation of query parameters for APIs.
+Helper library to ease generation of query parameters for PostgREST APIs.

 Can use utility methods for generating params for simple conditions
 ```